 The New Zealand private insurance sector is small by international standards.
-There are around 90 licensed insurers currently operating in New Zealand, accounting for approximately $29 billion in assets, or 12 percent of GDP.1,2
+There are around 88 licensed insurers currently operating in New Zealand, accounting for approximately $26 billion in assets or 8 percent of GDP.1 2

-Around 60 percent of the licensed insurers are foreign-owned, and account for about 85 percent of total assets.
+Just over half of the licensed insurers are foreign owned, and account for about 85 percent of total assets (figure 9).
 Not all insurers that operate in New Zealand are required to be licensed.
 The largest non-licensed insurers are government owned.

-Based on premium revenue earned in the June quarter of 2018, general insurance constitutes 62 percent of reported large private insurer business in New Zealand (figure 9), while life insurance and health insurance represent around 23 and 14 percent respectively.
-New Zealand’s life insurance share of total insurance business is low by international standards, due in part to New Zealand’s well-developed welfare system and the use of life insurance as a tax efficient savings vehicle in other jurisdictions.
+Based on premium revenue earned in the June quarter of 2021, general insurance constitutes 59 percent of reported large private insurer business in New Zealand (figure 10), while life insurance and health insurance represent around 29 and 12 percent respectively.
+New Zealand’s life insurance share of total insurance business is low by international standards, due in part to New Zealand’s well-developed welfare system and the use of life insurance as a tax-efficient savings vehicle in other jurisdictions.

-Figure 9: Insurance policy and premium revenue earned by sub-sector (June quarter 2018)
+Figure 10: Insurance policy and premium revenue earned by sub-sector (September 2021)

 Source: RBNZ Quarterly Insurer Survey.3